EducationPerfect/class-list-formatter/README.md

 | ```rejects.csv``` | Lines that have been rejected according to ```config/rejects.csv``` |
 | ```unknown.csv``` | Lines that have no matching class code in ```config/classCodes.csv``` |

-The first two files can be uploaded to EP's SFTP server (once configured with EP) or used in a Self Service Upload.
+The first two files can usually be sent to EP or used in a Self Service Upload.
 The last two files may need to be checked for classes that should have been included.

 # Configuration